 Find a process or problem that pertains to your expertise and relates to your business.
 Then walk your audience through the solution.
 Allow some time at the end to field questions about your steps.

 Tastemade, a digital food and travel publisher, has already staked an impressive share of the live how-to market.
 It’s ambitious plan: to publish 100 live shows a month on Facebook.
 The broadcasts, which feature recipe tutorials and cooking franchises with on-camera talent, can pull in 100,000 simultaneous viewers.

 The Product Demo

 A question CMOs may start asking: Is Facebook the new home for sales demonstrations?
 The live service certainly offers the potential for event planning around products and services, with live feedback and an instant recording for follow-up.

 The beauty product subscription service, Birchbox, uses Facebook Live to announce new products and offer tutorials.
-In the video below, the hosts suggest Mother’s Day gifts subscribers can request in their next box.
+In this video, the hosts suggest Mother’s Day gifts subscribers can request in their next box.

 If your company operates in an industry with frequent updates and news, you might consider using live video to address issues with authority.
 Be sure to compile expert sources in advance who can report live on-demand, should news break under their knowledge umbrella.
 When done correctly, this is a great tool to help establish expertise and keep your customers informed.

 Check out Southwest Airlines’ breaking-news format: Amid Winter Storm Jonas, this video takes you inside the network operations control room and introduces staff members who help manage flight risk and responses during weather threats.